davidperrenoud/tend-token/README.md

 source ./tools/initShell.sh
 yarn install
 ```
-This will install all required dependecies in the directory _node_modules_.
+This will install all required dependencies in the directory _node_modules_.

 ## NVM
-You can load the configured lts/carbon NodeJS version (8.x LTS) for this project by running `nvm use` in project root directory.
+You can load the configured lts/carbon Node.js version (8.x LTS) for this project by running `nvm use` in project root directory.

 ## Compile, migrate and run unit tests
-To deploy the ICO smart contracts, go into the projects root directory, and change into the truffle development console.
+To deploy the token smart contracts, go into the projects root directory, and change into the truffle development console.
 ```
 cd <project base directory>
 source ./tools/initShell.sh